kframework/llvm-semantics/progress1/report.md

 because we assume implicitly that it exists for CFG analysis.
 This hasn't been done yet.

+In order to actually perform optimizations, we'll have to take pre-defined CTL analysis from above (for example the `CTL-CFG-DEFUSE` module), and tell K how to interpret the `defines` and `uses` predicates for LLVM.
+We are still working on this part as well.

 Testing
 -------

-We have downloaded a large bank of tests from various sources, including the LLVM test-suite and gcc-torture tests (converted to LLVM with clang).
+We have downloaded a large bank of tests from various sources, including the LLVM test-suite and gcc-torture tests (converted to LLVM IR with clang).
 So far we've used a few simple hand-written tests which just include a single function definition - these are just pulled at random from our large bank of tests.
 Once we extend our ability to test to entire programs, we should be able to use the